yaacov/crdtoapi/README.crdtotypes.md

 # OpenAPI to Typescript Interfaces

-crdtotype is a tool that creates Typespcript interfaces from [OpenAPI](https://www.openapis.org/) definition files.
+crdtotypes is a tool that creates Typespcript interfaces from [OpenAPI](https://www.openapis.org/) definition files.

 ## Usage